 We will add a package of code to enable us to use our kit components.
 Click on “Advanced” in the Code Drawer to see more code section and look at the bottom of the Code Drawer for “Add Package”.

-Note: If you get a warning telling you some packages will be removed because of incompatibility issues.
-You have to either follow the prompts or create a new project in the projects file menu.
+Note: If you get a warning telling you some packages will be removed because of incompatibility issues, you should either follow the prompts or create a new project in the Projects file menu.

 First of all, define your variables!
 We are going to need many variables to store the location, speed and direction of the ball, the length and position of the paddle, and last but not least, your score!

 Next, we will program the functions that control the paddle. xb represents the position of the first pixel of the paddle from the left, and yb represents the length of the paddle.
 The left and right functions control xb and shift the paddle, and the board function prints the paddle on the screen.